NIH Director to New Doctors: ‘Be Prepared for Rapid Changes’

 It remains the world’s largest collaborative biological project and one of the most significant scientific undertakings in modern history.

-What advice would you share with our graduating class?
+What advice do you have for the graduating class?

 Collins: Be prepared for rapid changes in medicine.
 Keep your focus on what really matters: How are you going to use your talents to make the world a better place?
 Ultimately, that will be a lot more important than what titles you achieve or how much money you make.
 Oh yeah, and be prepared to learn from trials and failures; they are just part of life.